angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 personally find favourable but again, they can be very swingy.

 I'll be honest, I don't think I have ever faced the Madness deck in the wild.
-As a result this is a purely theory crafted setup from having checked mtggoldfish for the most popular Legacy decks at the time of writing this and just thinking "this'll be similar to the other fast Graveyard strategies".
+As a result this is a purely theory crafted setup from having checked MTGGoldfish for the most popular Legacy decks at the time of writing this and just thinking "this'll be similar to the other fast graveyard strategies".

 :::row{variant=centered}
 - Griselbrand